hotosm/osm-export-tool/README.md

     token =
     username = my_transifex_username

-### Manage source files
+### Managing source files

-* update source language (English) file
+To update source language (English) for Django templates run:

+`python manage.py makemessages -l en`

+To update source language for javascript files run:

-  * `python manage.py makemessages -l en`
+`python manage.py makemessages -d djangojs -l en`

-* push the new source file to Transifex service, it will overwrite current source file
+then, push the new source files to the Transifex service, it will overwrite the current source files

-  * `tx push -s`
+`tx push -s`

 ### Pulling latest changes from the Transfex

-* when adding a new language, it's resource file does not exists in the project, but it's ok as it will be automatically created when pulling new translations from the service
+When adding a new language, it's resource file does not exist in the project, but it's ok as it will be automatically created when pulling new translations from the service.
+To add a local mapping:

-  * add a local mapping: `tx set -r osm-export-tool2.master -l hr osmtm/locale/hr/LC_MESSAGES/osmtm.po`
+`tx set -r osm-export-tool2.master -l hr locales/hr/LC_MESSAGES/django.po`

+or for javascript files:

+`tx set -r osm-export-tool2.djangojs -l hr locales/hr/LC_MESSAGES/djangojs.po`

-* after there are some translation updates, pull latest changes for mapped resources
+Once there are some translation updates, pull the latest changes for mapped resources

-  * for a specific language(s):
+For a specific language(s):

-    * `tx pull -l fr,hr`
+`tx pull -l fr,hr`

-  * for all languages:
+For all languages:

-    * `tx pull`
+`tx pull`

-* finally, compile language files
+Finally, compile language files

-  * `python manage.py compilemessages`
+`python manage.py compilemessages`